iamnotnato/iamnotnato/README.md

 It's been a long journey of finding myself by trying to learn all I could and trying out a lot of technologies.

-I'm building the first AAA game in Africa.
+I'm building the first current-gen and next-gen games in Africa.

-It will be available on current-gen consoles and, hopefully, will be Africa's first next-gen game.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">